-About 20 years ago, the pace of the already globalised world was accelerated by a new transformative creation - the Internet.
+About 20 years ago, the pace of the already globalized world was accelerated by a new transformative creation - the Internet.
 Geographical borders melted away and the world evolved into a borderless global village.
-Due to recent advancements in transport and also technology, the effects of globalisation are even more profound.
+Due to recent advancements in transport and also technology, the effects of globalization are even more profound.
 The economic event of one nation will have ripple effects in another remote nation across the globe.
 This presents opportunities for the initiated.
+We are not looking at local market itself, but regional and world markets.

+Things are becoming miniature in size and advanced in features.
 As technology becomes more and more advanced, the functions of multiple electronic devices begin to converge towards a single one.
 For example, the radio, television and personal computer merged into a small smartphone in our hands.
 Fast forward ten years, affordable mobile communication and devices put communication and the Internet into the hands of billions of people anytime, anywhere - whether for business or play.
-With web and mobile applications, people can get almost anything, from computers, T-shirts and phone covers to food and transport - all in a personalised manner.
+With web and mobile applications, people can get almost anything, from computers, T-shirts and phone covers to food and transport - all in a personalized manner.
 For example, one can order via the internet one's own designed T-shirt and it can be custom-manufactured by an AI-controlled machine and delivered to your door step within a few days.
 With seamless information and communication technology in hand, we have become better informed and thus, our expectations begin to grow.

-As technology advances, the cost of doing everything has been greatly brought down by the increased effectiveness of processes.
+As technology advances, the cost of doing things has been greatly brought down by the increased effectiveness of processes.
 Technological breakthroughs and progress have basically pointed to one thing: the power of knowledge.

-The world population today stands at 7 billion, and counting.
+As at April 2020, the world population stood at 7.7 billion, and counting.
 By the year 2050, it is estimated that it could reach more than 9 billion.
 The population growth has been so rapid that it will most definitely pose serious social and economic challenges.
 It calls for greater efforts in meeting the basic needs for food, clean water, energy, housing, decent work, healthcare and education.

 The challenges faced by a world which plays host to more than 7 billion inhabitants are aplenty.
-The global wealth report published by Credit Suisse in $2017^1$ highlighted the widening gap between the haves and have-nots where the globe's richest 1% own half of the world's wealth.
+The global wealth report published by Credit Suisse in 2017^3 highlighted the widening gap between the have's and have-not's where the globe's richest 1% own half of the world's wealth.

 As a whole, the global population becomes more urban.
 In 2010, 50.5% or 3.5 billion people lived in cities.
-The rising level of urbanisation will reach 84% in North America and 64% in Asia.
+The rising level of urbanization will reach 84% in North America and 64% in Asia by 2050.
 In Malaysia, it is projected that by 2050, our population will reach 42 million and 86% of the population will be concentrated in urban areas.

 With the increase in human population, human activities, which are the major contributors to the air pollution problem plaguing the world, will increase in tandem.
-Air pollution - the biggest environmental risk to human civilisation - causes one in nine deaths.
-Other shocking statistics on fatalities linked to air pollution include the following:
+Air pollution - the biggest environmental risk to human civilization - causes one in nine deaths.4 Other shocking statistics on fatalities linked to air pollution include the following:

-- 6.5 million people die annually due to poor air quality including 4.3 million due to household air pollution. - 52 million years lost or lived with disability annually caused by lower respiratory infections due to household or ambient air pollution, including second-hand tobacco smoke. - 32 million years life lost or lived each year with disability due to chronic obstructive pulmonary diseases as a result of household air pollution and workers' exposure. - By 2030, ground level ozone pollution will reduce staple crop yields up to 26 per cent.
+- 6.5 million people die annually due to poor air quality including 4.3 million due to household air pollution - 52 million years lost or lived with disability annually caused by lower respiratory infections due to household or ambient air pollution, including second-hand tobacco smoke - 32 million years life lost or lived each year with disability due to chronic obstructive pulmonary diseases as a result of household air pollution and workers' exposure - By 2030, ground level ozone pollution will reduce staple crop yields up to 26 per cent